You've said "Yes!" - now where will you say "I do"?

 1) Is it a "one-stop shop"?

 Some couples love the convenience and flexibility of being able to host all (or most) parts of their wedding on one property (getting ready, ceremony, photos, reception).
 This limits travel for you and your guests and may eliminate the need for transportation (ie; limo or party bus for the bridal party).
-Choosing this type of venue may also keep you on schedule for all of the days events since you won't have to worry about traffic or any other hiccups that may arise when traveling.
-It can also save you money that you might have spent on a hotel room or airbnb to use for getting ready the morning of.
+Choosing this type of venue may also keep you on schedule since you won't have to worry about traffic or any other hiccups that may arise when traveling.
+It can also save you money that you might have spent on a hotel room (or Airbnb) to use for getting ready.